 If you are experiencing relationship problems outside the bedroom, then this may be affecting your performance inside the bedroom.

-If you suffer from a lot of stress in your relationship from your partner, such as from unrealistic expectations or nasty arguments, then this may be contributing to your condition.
+If you suffer from a lot of stress in your relationship with your partner, such as from unrealistic expectations or nasty arguments, then this may be contributing to your condition.

 There are many treatments available for premature ejaculation.
 These include: